alexrosen/chaperone/README.md

 ambient environment information, such as DNS servers, NTP servers, etc. Once entered into the various "Prepare" menu forms, clicking 'Save' saves the configuration as a 'codified design.'
-Basically, that means the information is saved in a YAML file as a set of parameters or, more commonly Ansible variables.
+Basically, that means the information is saved in a YAML file as a set of parameters or, more commonly, Ansible variables.

 Once the chaperone-admin-ui Prepare menu forms are complete and saved, the